Anonymous25-25/Youness-sec.site/README.md

 ![Logo](cp.png)

-# Amine Portfolio Showcase 💻

-Welcome to **Amine's Portfolio Showcase**!
+Welcome to Youness’s Cybersecurity Portfolio!
-A modern **portfolio website** designed to showcase projects, skills, and personal work using **HTML, CSS, and JavaScript**.
+         A modern portfolio website designed to showcase my cybersecurity projects, penetration testing labs, and technical skills.
-It is fully **responsive**, interactive, and visually appealing across desktop, tablet, and mobile devices.
+It is fully responsive, interactive, and optimized to demonstrate practical security knowledge across desktop, tablet, and mobile devices.
 ---

 ## Live Demo 🚀